ModelValidationProgram/MVP-NonClinalAF/metadata_sim_outputs.md

 ----

+*  `RDA1_propvar` proportion of variance explained by first RDA axis
+*  `RDA2_propvar` proportion of variance explained by second RDA axis
 *  `RDA1_temp_cor` output of `summary(rdaout)$biplot[2,1]`, which is the correlation between RDA1 and the temperature environmental variable
 *  `RDA1_sal_cor`  output of `summary(rdaout)$biplot[1,1]`, which is the correlation between RDA1 and the salinity environmental variable
 *  `RDA2_temp_cor` output of `summary(rdaout)$biplot[2,2]`, which is the correlation between RDA2 and the temperature environmental variable
 *  `RDA2_sal_cor` output of `summary(rdaout)$biplot[1,2]`, which is the correlation between RDA2 and the salinity environmental variable
 *  `RDA_mlog10P_sig_noutliers` number of outliers in the RDA analysis
 *  `RDA_FPR_neutSNPs` false positive rate of the RDA analysis, based only on neutral SNPs
-*  `RDA_RDA1Loading_cor_tempEffect` correlation between loading of a mutation on the first RDA axis (usually temperature) and effect size of allele on temperature
-*  `RDA_RDA1Loading_cor_salEffect` <- correlation between loading of a mutation on the first RDA axis (usually temperature) and effect size of allele on salinity
-*  `RDA_RDA2Loading_cor_tempEffect` <- correlation between loading of a mutation on the second RDA axis (usually salinity) and effect size of allele on temperature
+*  `RDA_RDALoading_cor_tempEffect` correlation between RDA prediction of a mutation effect on temperature and the true effect size of allele on temperature
-*  `RDA_RDA2Loading_cor_salEffect` <- correlation between loading of a mutation on the second RDA axis (usually salinity) and effect size of allele on salinity
+*  `RDA_RDALoading_cor_salEffect` correlation between RDA prediction a mutation effect on salinity and the true effect size of allele on salinity